monostate/node-scraper/README.md

 pnpm add @monostate/node-scraper
 ```

+**🎉 New in v1.3.0**: PDF parsing support added!
+Automatically extracts text, metadata, and page count from PDF documents.

-**🎉 New in v1.2.0**: Lightpanda binary is now automatically downloaded and configured during installation!
+**✨ Also in v1.2.0**: Lightpanda binary is now automatically downloaded and configured during installation!
 No manual setup required.

 ### Zero-Configuration Setup